ichaturvedi/convolutional-online-adaptation-learning/README.md

 Convolutional Online Adaptation Learning
 ===
 This code implements the model discussed in Convolutional Online Adaptation Learning for Opinion Mining.
 Content is continously posted online from different domains.
 Hence, we propose a model that can be trained in one domain and predict sentiments in another domain.
-We consider recurrent neural networks to rememeber te label of the previous sentence and online learning that can update parameters with a single sentence.
-A sentiment prior based on bi-gram word vector is used during online learning.
-The model is evaluated on Amazon product reviewes from different domains such as 'Electornics' and 'Books'.

 Requirements
 ---